straz/artificialtrust/_articles/entertainment.md

 defs: [teach]
 ---

-Neural nets crave entertainment.
+Human minds crave entertainment.
 And by entertainment, I'm broadly including music, art, storytelling, sports, and just plain old playful goofing around.

-To a neural net, being entertained is not just idle time wasted.
+For minds with neural nets in them, being entertained is not just idle time wasted.
 It has a very serious and crucial purpose, one that evolution has selected strongly, at least in people.

 Entertainment is how you train a neural net.
 When we like entertainment, it's because our neural nets crave training and seek